codemayank17/FrontEndMentorChallenge-SinglePriceComponentReponsive/README.md

 # FrontEndMentorChallenge-SinglePriceComponentReponsive

-This is a simple HTML and CCS challenge component.Fully responsive with help of grid layout and media queries.
+This is a simple HTML and CSS challenge component.
+Fully responsive with help of grid layout and media queries.

 ## Desktop
 ![desktop](Screenshots/desktop.png)